 Week 15 Summary.

-Lecture notes will be distributed in digital form during the course.
-Students interested in more detailed information can find the lecture topics in the following publications:
+Lecture scripts will be distributed in digital form during the course.
+Students interested in more detailed information will find lecture topics in the following publications:

 Butlin, R. K., Galindo, J. & Grahame, J. W. Sympatric, parapatric or allopatric: The most important way to classify speciation?
 Philosophical Transactions of the Royal Society B: Biological Sciences 363, 2997–3007 (2008).

 Coyne, J. A. & Orr, H. A. Speciation.
 Sunderland, MA: Sinauer Associates, 2004.